Understanding Tokenomics: Models, Examples, and a Closer Look at Game Economies

 The first, automatic, way is much more common since it enables easier protocol maintenance.

 In the blockchain industry, inflation is somewhat different from traditional finance.
 It still happens when the total supply of tokens is increasing due to constant minting or issuance.
 However, this does not mean that the token loses its value – such a dynamic is controlled by the special mechanics of crypto tokenomics.

 Staking is the process of locking a particular amount of tokens in a wallet to help build blocks and earn rewards.
-It is an integral part of any blockchain with the Proof-of-Stake consensus algorithm since it allows for validating blocks and decreasing the total tradable supply of the token, thus, increasing its value.
+Staking is a prominent feature in the tokenomics of many projects, offering a mechanism for token holders to earn rewards.

 While in DeFi, staking is essential to enable block validation by those who are interested in the protocol the most, crypto games use it for a different reason.
 In games, staking is often used to distribute the revenue among players.